-You see, my favorite author once wrote, “there is nothing new under the sun.”
+My favorite author once wrote, “there is nothing new under the sun.”
 People have been manipulated by products promising healing properties forever.
 Am I saying that all essential oils are dangerous?
 No. Am I saying that all people who purchase essential oils are being manipulated?
 No. Am I saying that all essential oils are being sold by terrible people?
 Absolutely not.
-I know wonderful, amazing people (who I truly love!) that sell essential oils.
+I know wonderful, amazing people (who I truly love!) who sell essential oils.
 Here is what I am saying:

 If you choose to use essential oils, I have nothing but love towards you but please do so wisely.
 Be very careful using them on your children!
 Seek education not just from friends, but those truly trained to work with these chemicals.

 Do you use essential oils on your child?
 Tell me in the comments below!